adfinis/document-merge-service/README.md

 #### Unoconv

 * `UNOCONV_ALLOWED_TYPES`: list of types allowed to convert to.
 See `unoconv --show` (default: ['pdf'])
-* `UNOCONV_SERVER`: hostname or ip of unoconv listener.
-If no server is specified a local unoconv listener inside the container is used.
-Defaults to `None`.
-* `UNOCONV_PORT`: port of unoconv listener.
-Only relevant if `UNOCONV_SERVER` is set.
-Defaults to `2002`.
 * `UNOCONV_PYTHON`: string defaults to "/usr/bin/python3.5"
 * `UNOCONV_PATH`: string defaults to "/usr/bin/unoconv"